 The Destruction of the Temple and Signs of the End Times

-2“Do you see all these great buildings?” replied Jesus.
-“Not one stone here will be left on another; every one will be thrown down.”
+1Jesus left the temple and was walking away when his disciples came up to him to call his attention to its buildings.
+2“Do you see all these things?” he asked.
+“Truly I tell you, not one stone here will be left on another; every one will be thrown down.”

-5Jesus said to them: “Watch out that no one deceives you.
-6Many will come in my name, claiming, ‘I am he,’ and will deceive many.
-7When you hear of wars and rumors of wars, do not be alarmed.
+4Jesus answered: “Watch out that no one deceives you.
+5For many will come in my name, claiming, ‘I am the Messiah,’ and will deceive many.
+6You will hear of wars and rumors of wars, but see to it that you are not alarmed.
 Such things must happen, but the end is still to come.
-8Nation will rise against nation, and kingdom against kingdom.
-There will be earthquakes in various places, and famines.
-These are the beginning of birth pains.
+7Nation will rise against nation, and kingdom against kingdom.
+There will be famines and earthquakes in various places.
+8All these are the beginning of birth pains.

-14“When you see ‘the abomination that causes desolation’ standing where it does not belong—let the reader understand—then let those who are in Judea flee to the mountains.
-15Let no one on the housetop go down or enter the house to take anything out.
-16Let no one in the field go back to get their cloak.
-17How dreadful it will be in those days for pregnant women and nursing mothers!
-18Pray that this will not take place in winter, 19because those will be days of distress unequaled from the beginning, when God created the world, until now—and never to be equaled again.
+15“So when you see standing in the holy place ‘the abomination that causes desolation,’ spoken of through the prophet Daniel—let the reader understand— 16then let those who are in Judea flee to the mountains.
+17Let no one on the housetop go down to take anything out of the house.
+18Let no one in the field go back to get their cloak.
+19How dreadful it will be in those days for pregnant women and nursing mothers!
+20Pray that your flight will not take place in winter or on the Sabbath.
+21For then there will be great distress, unequaled from the beginning of the world until now—and never to be equaled again.

-20“If the Lord had not cut short those days, no one would survive.
-But for the sake of the elect, whom he has chosen, he has shortened them.
-21At that time if anyone says to you, ‘Look, here is the Messiah!’ or, ‘Look, there he is!’ do not believe it.
-22For false messiahs and false prophets will appear and perform signs and wonders to deceive, if possible, even the elect.
-23So be on your guard; I have told you everything ahead of time.
+22“If those days had not been cut short, no one would survive, but for the sake of the elect those days will be shortened.
+23At that time if anyone says to you, ‘Look, here is the Messiah!’ or, ‘There he is!’ do not believe it.
+24For false messiahs and false prophets will appear and perform great signs and wonders to deceive, if possible, even the elect.
+25See, I have told you ahead of time.

 “ ‘the sun will be darkened,